hansonw/itunesfm/README.md

 It should be pretty easy to improve :)

-In the case of ambiguities, you will be prompted to select a match: this is then recorded in a `matching.json` file for future script runs.
+In the case of ambiguities, you will be prompted for verification: this is then recorded in a `matching.json` file for future script runs.

 In the case where songs cannot be matched, you can try modifying `matching.json` manually.
 You'll notice that the script prints the following: